Death toll in Colombia landslide rises to 33

 The landslide in Choco, which lies on the Pacific Ocean and is home to a vast tropical forest, followed more than 24 hours of intense rain.

+A local official told AFP that many travelers, blocked by an earlier landslide Friday, had left their cars to take shelter in a house near the municipality of Carmen de Atrato.

+"But unfortunately an avalanche came and buried them," said the official, speaking on condition of anonymity.

-Images shared on social networks and on television channels showed part of a mountain detaching and crashing down onto a line of cars, while screams are heard.
+Images shared on social networks and on television channels showed part of a mountain breaking loose and crashing down onto a line of cars, while screams are heard.

+A landslide in the same part of Colombia in December 2022 killed at least 27 people, trapping people in a bus and other vehicles.

 While much of Colombia is suffering a period of drought, the Institute of Hydrology, Meteorology and Environmental Studies has warned of the risk of heavy rains in the Amazon and in several departments bordering the Pacific.